Xelyz/Frontline-the-card-game/README.md

 This project is now closed and unattended because personal project is finished.
 The repo is created in order to track the updates.
 It serves as the proof of my work.

 ## How to access
 The game is playable with [render](https://frontline-server.onrender.com) with server deployed on the same location.
+Website: https://frontline-server.onrender.com

 ## Developed using:
 - boardgame.io